Valeria Olga Kavaliauskis

 Valeria Olga Kavaliauskis story

-Valeria Olga Kavaliauskis born in Sao Paulo Brazil, came to Canada in 2013, work as a resident manager and enjoy her free time to spend with friends.
+Valeria Olga Kavaliauskis was born in Sao Paulo, Brazil and came to Canada in 2013.
+She works as a resident manager and enjoys spending her free time with friends.

 My COVID Experience